abhishekarya1/Hash-Define-myNotes/content/c/gfg-c/tips.md

 - **After the pre-processing is over, all the undefined macros are initialized with default value 0**.

+- **All global stuff - pointers, variables of all types and with any modifiers are initialized with 0 (NULL for Pointers).**

 ### Inline Functions in C

 ```c